- Breastfeeding gives babies the best start in life.

 Our “Breastfeeding Peer Supporters”

 Our Breastfeeding Peer Supporters are local mothers, with a wide range of age and experience, who have all breastfed.
-They have trained to offer friendly advice and support to pregnant and breastfeeding women.
-Our Peer Supporters can give you advice in our Baby Oasis groups as well as our Baby Friend’s Parent Led group at Beacon Heath who has a peer supporter on hand.
+They have trained to offer friendly information and support to pregnant and breastfeeding women.
+You will find them in our Baby Oasis group and in community groups

 Would you like to become a breastfeeding peer supporter?
 Read our leaflet on becoming one here –